cdevents/community/rfc/cdevents-translator.md

 - Creating CDEvents from other type of events from SDK and sending them to configured Message-broker using CloudEvent library, can be implemented in a shared package.
 - Having a main application for Approach 2 and 3 from `cdevents-translator` or maintained by user of the translator.
 - A common library name can be changed to `scm-cdevents-translator` from `cdevents-translator`, but in future this translator can be extended to implement for Non SCM systems too.

+### Conclusion
+Discuss these approaches with the CDEvents Working Group and reach a conclusion to select the most suitable one